alem425/Safe-Jet/CONTRIBUTING.md

 git push origin feature/your-feature-name
 ```

-Do steps 4-6 only when finished with your feature.
+**Do steps 4-6 only when finished with your feature and want to merge your branch back to main.**

 ### 4. Open a Pull Request (PR)
 1. Go to the [GitHub Repository](https://github.com/alem425/Final-Project)